 Michael Farrell: somewhere in California.

 St Louis – Chicago

 I first met Devin Johnston and his partner Andrea at the Sydney Writer's festival.
-We were on a panel together, and he was launching his Australian book Telepathy (, 2001).
+We were on a panel together, and he was launching his Australian book Telepathy (Paper Bark Press, 2001).
 Now I was going to stay with them for a week in their great big brick red house, I loved the barnish snow-adapted houses of the Midwest: and I loved Chicago Airport – where I first saw American snow – I had to connect to St Louis from there – with its advancing neon and warning message distortion.

 Serendipity: we were to have dinner at Devin's dad's (also a poet) and Lyn Hejinian, who was doing a residency at St Louis University, and was also a longtime hero of mine, would be there.
 Then Judith Bishop also turned up.
 I knew Judith from Melbourne: she was studying for an MFA in at St Louis U. Lyn talked of meeting Mudrooroo in Perth, and of the heinous Bush (George W).
 I was in America during the election buildup.
 I only met Democrats.

 The next day I went to one of Devin's classes and hung out with Andrea at the community radio station and played poker (Andrea has since published a book of poker tips).
 I checked out the galleries: most memorable were Richard Serra's black paintings.